JOSE ERBELLA, M.D., FACS

-Lap band “fills” are the adjustments that are made to the saline after surgery.
+LAP-BAND “fills” are the adjustments that are made to the saline after surgery.
 This procedure is generally painless and only takes a few minutes in our office.
 Jill or I will do the fills for you.

 WHEN DO YOU NEED A REFILL?

 Usually, the first fill is done 6 to 8 weeks after surgery.
-During this lap-band adjustment, your surgeon may use an x-ray or other imaging device to determine how much saline to add.
 After this initial fill, adjustments will be made based primarily on the feedback you give your surgeon during your regular checkups.
 Usually we see you again at 2-4 week intervals until you are losing weight at a steady pace.

-After your initial fill, your doctor may want to see you every one to two months.
+After your initial fill, we may want to see you again in two weeks to check on you.
 It’s not uncommon to have as many as eight fills within the first year as your body adjusts to the lap band.
 The frequency of follow up visits and fills will often decrease after a year or two, depending on your progress.